‘There is another world, but it is in this one.’ – William Butler Yeats

 My body is suddenly pumping energy and joy into every cell of mine.
 Happy, yeah, I guess I am most of the time.
 But it tends to be plain, ordinary happiness—here’s a cookie, chew on it and shut up.
 This time it’s a little different.

 I’m not ready to wake up from this and sigh back to reality.
 I want to see us together a little longer.
 At the end, or should I say, the beginning of the day, we belong next to whoever makes us happy.

 ‘How about Mexico?’

-If I am right, then she falls in love with me; and also stops swearing.
+‘If I am right, then she falls in love with me.
+And stops swearing, at least for a while.’

 ‘Do you like spicy food?’

-‘Do you?’
+‘What about you?’
 I ask back.

 ‘Then I guess the girl of your dreams likes spicy too.’

 He laughs and I take a deep, deep breath.

 ‘You are crazy, M,’ I say in a thin, shaky voice.